ran-arigur/finger-tapping-task/README.md

 ## About this project

-This project is an implementation of the finger tapping task as an HTML file (plus images), so that installation is trivial and doesn't require any special privileges.
+This project is an implementation of the finger tapping task as an HTML file, so that installation is trivial and doesn't require any special privileges.

-The HTML file contains three "views":
+The page contains three "views", presented in sequence:

 1. First, a researcher-facing view where the investigator can select various settings (the sequence; left hand vs. right hand; number of blocks in the